jthomas845/auto-portfolio/content/pages/index.md

           jobs I've worked over my career have primarily been as an engineer or as a teacher.

         actions:
           - type: Button
             label: ''
+            altText: ''
+            url: /
+            showIcon: true
+            icon: arrowRight
+            iconPosition: right
+            style: primary
+            elementId: ''
+        elementId: ''
+        styles:
+          self:
+            textAlign: left
+      - type: FeaturedItem
+        title: About This Webpage
+        subtitle: 'Tech Stack: Node.js, Netlify, GitHub'
+        text: >
+          I’ve built and shared this website to introduce myself and open up my network to new opportunities.

+          You can explore the work I’ve done in the past few years, and connect with me using the contact resources at the bottom.
+        actions:
+          - type: Button
+            label: ''